 End the Trade in Child Rape and Torture

-Inspired by Brian Burghart, creator of the website Fatal Encounters, Data4Justice attempts to create a public database of arrests of people trading in child rape and torture, aka child pornography.
+Inspired bull market by Brian Burghart, creator of the website Fatal Encounters, Data4Justice attempts to create a public database of arrests of people trading in child rape and torture, aka child pornography.
 We need your help.
 Please help us map the crisis.

 Data4Justice's database, with your help, will enable public officials and private citizens to gain and share information needed to fight this crime and better protect America’s children.